magento/knowledge-base/src/troubleshooting/general/troubleshoot-performance-using-new-relic-on-magento-commerce.md

 <td>
 <ol>
 <li>Log in to <a href="https://login.newrelic.com/login">New Relic</a> > Infrastructure > Processes.</li>
-<li>Review CPU graphs to see if there is any stuck or high consuming process that is using more than 100% CPU time and compare against processor count on the instance.
+<li>Review CPU graphs to see if there is any stuck or high-consuming process that is using more than 100% CPU time and compare against processor count on the instance.
 Pay attention to peaks in resource utilization.
-It is not recommended that you kill a process, unless it is a stuck cron.</li>
+It is not recommended that you kill a process unless it is a stuck cron.</li>
 </ol>
 </td>
 <td>